GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/trace.md

 Typically, Spring Cloud Sleuth captures trace information and forwards traces to services like Zipkin for storage and analysis.
-However, on GCP, instead of running and maintaining your own Zipkin instance and storage, you can use Cloud Trace to store traces, view trace details, generate latency distributions graphs, and generate performance regression reports.
+However, on Google Cloud, instead of running and maintaining your own Zipkin instance and storage, you can use Cloud Trace to store traces, view trace details, generate latency distributions graphs, and generate performance regression reports.